sahilrajput03/sahilrajput03/thoughts-principles.md

 Stop being afraid, go find out what your life can be.
 Billie's Mother to Billie.

 Lord, make me an instrument of thy peace.
-Where there is hatred, let me sow love. - Saint Francis of Assisi
+Where there is hatred, let me sow love. ~ Saint Francis of Assisi

+Good judgement comes from experience, and a lot of that comes from bad judgement. ~ Will Rogers